clari/clari_dynamo/README.md

 - `pip install -r requirements.txt && cd dynamo-local && python run.py`

 ## Python 3
-- Everything is Python3 ready except for dynamic-dynamodb which could be split if worker machines are on different versions of Python.
+- Everything is Python3 ready except for dynamic-dynamodb which can be split if worker machines are on different versions of Python.